Keldo/mcms2/README.md

 Because the Micro-CMS is old and outdated, it's in need of a revamp, project is about 50% complete

 ### WHEN
-This revamp started 4 months ago
+This revamp started in march of 2019

 ### INTENT
 Same as the Micro-CMS, small footprint, easy to install, fast load, class based, extendable and modularized.